HandsOnLLM/An-Illustrated-Guide-To-AI-Agents/README.md

 * [Barnes and Noble](...)
 * [Goodreads](...)

-## Table of Contents - Building a `TinyAgent` from Scratch!
+## Table of Contents - Build a `TinyAgent` from Scratch!

 The code examples in this repo are used for you to start building a `TinyAgent` entirely from scratch, using nothing more than LLM calls.
 With only one dependency (`LiteLLM`), you will learn how to create your own Agent that has memory, tools, and autonomy!

 All examples can be run in Google Colab for **free** using their T4 GPU.
-We have options for running everything either locally or on the cloud without any additional costs involved.
+You have options for running everything either locally or on the cloud without any additional costs involved.

 | Chapter  | Notebook  |